finfet/kestrel-doc/src/security-information.md

 ## Overview

-Kestrel uses a standard combination of the Noise Protocol and a chunked file encryption scheme.
+Kestrel uses a simple combination of the Noise Protocol and a chunked file encryption scheme.

-The noise protocol (Noise_X_25519_ChaChaPoly_SHA256) is used to encrypt a payload key that is then used for ChaCha20-Poly1305 file encryption.
+The noise protocol (Noise_X_25519_ChaChaPoly_SHA256) is used to encrypt a payload key.
+This payload key then used for ChaCha20-Poly1305 file encryption.
 Files are split into encrypted and authenticated chunks.

 Users can also use a password instead of public keys.
 This password is used with scrypt to derive a symmetric key for file encryption.